Fury-Labs/fury-bridge/docs/core/proto-docs.md

-<a name="bridge.v1beta1.MsgBridgeEthereumToKava"></a>
+<a name="bridge.v1beta1.MsgBridgeEthereumToFury"></a>

-### MsgBridgeEthereumToKava
+### MsgBridgeEthereumToFury
-MsgBridgeEthereumToKava defines a ERC20 bridge transfer from Ethereum to Kava.
+MsgBridgeEthereumToFury defines a ERC20 bridge transfer from Ethereum to Fury.

 | Field | Type | Label | Description |